inytss/time-series/quiz.md

 ## Model Evaluation Quiz

 ___
-6. Based on the error result we have got, which of this following statement about model evaluation using error measure is **TRUE**?
+6. Based on the result, which of the following statement is **TRUE**?
- - [ ] using ARIMA model, the average error for each forecasting result is 11.6%
+ - [ ] using ARIMA model, the mean absolute percentage error is 11.6%
- - [ ] using Holt-Winters model, the average error of each forecasting result is around 11.6 theft event
+ - [ ] using Holt-Winters model, the mean absolute percentage error is around 11.6 theft event
  - [ ] The difference of mean absolute percentage error between ARIMA and Holt-Winters model is 0.53%
 ___

 # Model Evaluation (Assumtion Checking)

-There are some assumptions when we use the time series analysis.
+There are several assumptions to check when performing time series analysis.
 These assumptions are used to make our model reliable to predict the real data.

 ___
-7. To make sure that our forecasting model is reliable enough, what assumption should we check in the time series analysis?
+7. What assumption should we check in the time series analysis?
  - [ ] Multicollinearity, No-Autocorrelation
  - [ ] No-Autocorrelation, Normality
  - [ ] Linearity, No-Autocorrelation